-Class size: 15 students
+Administrative Internship class size: 15 students

 Location: Jacksonville, Florida

-Summer 2021 Administrative Internship application timeline
+2024 Administrative Internship application timeline

-To apply for this program, students must be enrolled in a health administration, business administration, or public health baccalaureate or master's program at an affiliated institution:
+To apply for this program, students must be enrolled in a health administration, business administration, or public health baccalaureate or master's program at an affiliated institution.

 - Florida A&M University